-Not much more than a third of the price of the Tamron 10-24mm, this is a top-value buy.
-It matches the Tamron’s maximum viewing angle, includes image stabilization and has a compact, lightweight build that’s well matched to bodies like the EOS Rebel T6 / 1300D and EOS Rebel SL2 / 200D.
+Around half the price of the price of the Tamron 10-24mm, this is a top-value buy.
+It matches the Tamron’s maximum viewing angle, includes image stabilization and has a compact, lightweight build that’s well matched to bodies like the EOS Rebel T6 / 1300D and EOS Rebel SL3/250D.

-We’ve got so used to autofocus that a lens which you can only focus manually might sound like a retrograde step.
-However, the huge depth of field enabled by a lens with such a short focal length makes accurate focusing less critical.
-Better still, the Samyang's distance scale enables you try traditional focusing methods for landscape and street photography, like setting the hyperfocal distance and 'zone focusing’.
-Smart design and high-quality glass help to ensure good image quality, while nano-structure coatings help to keep ghosting and flare to a minimum.
+When you're 100% used to autofocus, going back to manual focus might feel like a backwards step.
+However, a lens like this gives you such a huge depth field and a short focal length that accurate focusing is less critical.
+Better yet, the Samyang's distance scale gives you the option to try traditional focusing methods for subjects such as landscape and street photography, such as setting the hyperfocal distance and 'zone focusing'.
+In terms of image quality, a smart design and high-quality glass helps ensure lovely sharpness, while nano-structure coatings help to keep ghosting and flare to a minimum.

 Great-value option: N/A

 Samyang's wide-angle prime is a bit of an anomaly, making wide-angle prime lenses for APS-C format cameras almost non-existent.
 You could try the Canon EF-S 24mm pancake lens, but by the time you take the crop factor into account, it's less 'wide-angle' and more 'standard'.